Semantic Density, Algos & Gamestop: This Time It's Different | ETF Trends

 TikTok & Reg NMS

-I’m not expecting you to glean much from this other than: the stock moved over 2% in the amount of time it takes your visual cortex to form an image from the stimulation of your retina.
-Markets have always been fast, but its obvious nobody “made a decision” to trade anything here, they set things in motion, and this just happens to be when trades cleared based on disparate actors with disparate intents and instructions.
+I’m not expecting you to glean much from this other than the stock moved over 2% in the amount of time it takes your visual cortex to form an image from the stimulation of your retina.
+Markets have always been fast, but it’s obvious nobody “made a decision” to trade anything here, they set things in motion, and this happens to be when trades are cleared based on disparate actors with disparate intents and instructions.

 This speed has been part of markets for a decade, at least, so we’ve gotten a bit used to the idea that things just happen super fast.
 Still, most of our analysis happens at glacial speeds.
 We have conversations.
 We *gasp* read things.